mahadevans87/mockatron/README.md

 }
 ```

-The `productSearch` object was referenced in one of the responses in main.json.
+The `productSearch` object was referenced in one of the responses above in the main.json file.
 Mockatron will evaluate this response template each time it encounters the particular route and constraint and generates a random response based on the template.
 A complete list of helpers is defined below.

 ## Static Resource Definitions